vvssttkk/dst/README.md

-example structure project repo for ds
+example structure repo for ds projects
 --------

 in this repo u can look at default template for DS or ML projects